Can You Name a Massachusetts Workers’ Comp Lawyer Involved with Five Different Million Dollar Workers’ Compensation Settlements?

-Attorney Joseph M. Burke brings nearly twenty-five years of experience in the representation of injured workers and their families concentrating his practice in Workers’ Compensation, including construction site and workplace accidents; motor vehicle negligence; product liability; and defective premises.
+Attorney Joseph M. Burke brings more than 30 years of experience in the representation of injured workers and their families concentrating his practice in Workers’ Compensation, including construction site and workplace accidents; motor vehicle negligence; product liability; and defective premises.

 Recent Workers’ Comp Settlements & Verdicts

 $375,000 — Workers’ Compensation